annaduan09/econ4225/homework1.md

 ```

 ## Question 3: average household income
 The average household income is $78,265.69.
-This is substantially lower the $142k reported by the SCF in 2022 (Section 1.2, slide 9).
-One possible reason for this difference is that the SCF surveys a small sample, focusing on high-income individuals, resulting in a less representative mean.
-The PSID has a larger sample, with less emphasis on the top of the income distribution.
+This is lower than the $142,000 reported by the SCF (based on class slides for Section 1.2, slide 9).
+One possible reason for this difference is that the SCF intentionally oversamples wealthy households to collect information about the income and wealth patterns at the top of the income distribution.
+In addition to SCF's intentional focus on a high-income subset of the population, other differences that may create differences in the mean household income collected include SCF's smaller sample size (6k, compared to PSID's 10k) and lower frequency.

+SCF also surveys a smaller (6k) group compared to PSID (10k).

 ```
 ## [1] "Mean household income: 78265.69"
 ```

 ## Question 4: income range
 The household incomes in the dataset have a wide range: the lowest is -$267,900 and the highest is $2,125,100.
-The households with negative values likely incurred business or other losses in the survey year, resulting in negative net income.
+According to the codebook, the households with negative incomes likely incurred business or farm losses.
+This may include losses from business investments, farming, or other financial decisions.

 ```
 ## [1] "Lowest household income: -267900"